and welcome to my site!

 Seeing that there was a need to move on, I began to look for other opportunities.
 For a while I went back to work for Pep Boys, a company I had worked at for over 3 years during college, this time as an assistant manager, overseeing the retail portion of the store.
 Winter came, and I then decided to take a working vacation.
 By this, I mean I went to work for Smuggler's Notch Ski Resort as a ski host which might not pay very well, but was the most stress free and enjoyable position I have ever held.
 Once the ski season ended, I made the decision to go back to the world of working professionals.

 I decided to persue a less technical career path and obtained a position at AmkaiSolutions as a software trainer.
 Though this gave me an excellent opportunity to further hone my client interaction skills, my technical know-how somehow managed to find a use for itself, and I soon became involved in a variety of projects from programming to hardware and network debugging.
-AmkaiSolutions, however, was moving forward, and from Waterbury, Connecticut to Armonk, New York for that matter, while at the same time, Laura Mustavich, my sweetheart, was planning to move from Connecticut, back to her home in Southern California.
+AmkaiSolutions, however, was moving forward, and from Waterbury, Connecticut to Armonk, New York for that matter, while at the same time, Laura Poulin (Laura Mustavich then, wife now) was planning to move from Connecticut, back to her home in Southern California.
 With all these changes taking place, I decided to pack up and head down to California myself.
-Now, with Laura starting a career in teaching at UCLA, it appears that Los Angeles is my next destination, so we'll have to see what lies ahead!

 Thanks for stopping by.
 Hope to see you again soon!